fpryor33/ConleyDynamics.jl/docs/src/man/conley.md

 ```

 is always an isolated invariant set.
 Nevertheless, not every
-isolated invariant set is of this form!
+isolated invariant set is of this form.

 * [`morse_sets`](@ref)